Tsilkow/slavic-intent-classification/README.md

-# NLP-group-project
+# Slavic Intent Classification

-Repository for code written for NLP group project "Intent Classification in Slavic Languages" by group GPT Ghostwriters.
+Repository for implementation of NLP group project "Intent Classification for Slavic Languages" by group GPT Ghostwriters.